rcman/BPI-F3/README.md

 Before compiling the kernel I installed these packages

-sudo apt install build-essential sudo apt install bison sudo apt install ncurses-dev sudo apt install flex
+sudo apt install libncurses-dev gawk flex bison openssl libssl-dev dkms libelf-dev libudev-dev libpci-dev libiberty-dev autoconf llvm

 The ran make menuconfig to see if it would work.
 It did